alinex/node-builder/README.md

 This information will sometimes look discarded because of the parallel processing of some tasks.

+1. simple verbose mode
+2. with step information
+3. with command output

 `-C` or `--no-colors` can be used to disable the colored output.

 `-q` or `-quiet` is used to remove the unneccessary output like header and